saicem/tmus/README.md

 # Tmus

-An application that records your usage time on Windows applications.
+An application which records your usage time on Windows applications.